rserranon/bitcoin-output-scripts/README.md

 # Bitcoin-output-Scripts

-### Scripts to create transactions with different outputs types and spend them, leveraging the bitcoin core test_framework
+### Scripts to create transactions with different output types and spend them, leveraging the bitcoin core test_framework

 The scripts in this repository are created to help people learning Bitcoin, and developers starting in Bitcoin, to understand how transactions, with different types of outputs,  are constructed and broadcast to the Bitcoin network.